Along with supplementation, designing your ideal diet is a major pillar of physical recovery from alcohol addiction.

 As with everything else on this website, what I’ve provided here is simply a blueprint.
 You’re the only person who can take action to change your life for the better!

-But Wait – The Good News!
+And Now, The Really Good News!

 I hope you’ve stuck around to hear the good news, because it is REALLY good.